At BrandCulture, we love unearthing opportunities to create a sense of place through public art.

 Public art can also help to define gateways and borders, creating a sense of arrival.
 Or, it can be integrated into existing infrastructure.
-We love how ugly, desolate walkways and tunnels can be transformed into safe, joyful spaces with LED light displays.
-Unsightly underpasses are being reimagined as a rainbow of light (bottom right).
+We love how ugly, desolate walkways and tunnels can be transformed into safe, joyful spaces: unsightly underpasses are being reimagined as a rainbow of light (bottom right).

 A blueprint for public art

 So what are the various strategies for public art & placemaking?